Last updated: August 2, 2022

-We have shortlisted 8 top hostels in Sydney; affordable backpacker accommodation with great facilities and easy access to public transport and landmarks.
+What are the best hostels in Sydney?
+We have shortlisted 8 top Sydney hostels that offer affordable backpacker accommodation with great facilities and easy access to public transport and tourist hotspots.

 Sydney is one of the most popular backpacking cities in the world, and for good reason!
-A perfect climate, lots of beaches, easy public transport, great cafes and restaurants, Sydney has indeed a lot to offer.
+With a perfect climate, lots of beaches, easy public transport, great cafes and restaurants, Sydney has indeed a lot to offer.

 With so many backpackers and budget travellers visiting Sydney each year, it’s no surprise that there are lots of great hostels spread across the city.
 Some of them are quite cheap and affordable, while others are a bit more exclusive with excellent facilities.

-We’ve created a shortlist of the 8 best hostels in Sydney that we think are not only great value for money but are also in ideal locations.
+We have tried and tested eight of the best hostels in Sydney that we think are not only great value for money but are also in good locations.

-These include the 5 best hostels in and close to the Sydney CBD, and 3 hostels at the three most popular Sydney beaches!
+Let’s have a closer look at those eight Sydney hostel options.
+They include the 5 best hostels in and close to the Sydney CBD and 3 hostels at the three most popular Sydney beaches!

 1. Sydney Harbour YHA